Kaktus1549/vmware_rpc/README.md

 ### Application ID

 To get the application ID, you will need to create a discord application.
 You can do this by going to the [Discord Developer Portal](https://discord.com/developers/applications) and clicking on "New Application".
 After creating the application, you can find the application ID under the "General Information" tab.
 There is also "Rich Presence" tab, you can add images to rich presence.
-Image keys mean the name of the image
+Image keys mean the name of the image.
 <br>Example -> image key is here "kali-image"

 ![example](./images/image_key.png)